Istani/pygame_roguelike/README.md

 - player projectiles move with the player - FIXED
 - player Items
 - auto aim bot
+- BUG: something is wrong with the enemy knock-back from companion projectiles

 # Thanks for the inspiration
 [ScriptLine Studios - Pygame Top Down Shooter Tutorial](https://youtu.be/sVbFS9qEl4Y)